| History

 on September 15, 1928.
 Miss Eunice R. Fulgrum was the first

-principal and the boys and girls were seperated.
+principal and the boys and girls were separated.
 The school

 was called Folsom Rosenwald School.